The map of Wakayama Prefecture shows that it accounts for most of Kii Peninsula

 Near the signboard "The Southernmost Point of Honshu Island, the marble

-monument is speaking the following to the sea.
+monument speaks the following to the sea.

 We admire the previous generations who were from Kushimoto town and the